sowjanya101/All-things-data-engineering/SQL_notes.md

   Whatever window function is run, it's on top of the grouped result. so, imagine if there is no window function and just group by, the result will be showing total_payment for each country, user combination.
 On this result set, rank is applied.
 First window doesn't have any partitions, and the second one is partitioned by country.

+  lag window function: lag(col, step_size, default_value). default_value could be a query as well that returns one row.

 # OFFSET
 skips the result of select "column" by n, where n is specified by offset and, the "column" is determined by the order by clause.
 Offset is used in combination with ORDER BY.
 OFFSET is run after select and order by